torsten-liermann/systemd-docker/README.md

 # Installation
 Supposing that a Go environment is available, the build instruction is `go get github.com/dontsetse/systemd-docker`.
-The executable can then be found in the Go binary directory, usually something like `$GO_ROOT/bin`.
+The executable can then be found in the Go binary directory, usually something like `$GO_ROOT/bin` and it's called `systemd-docker`.

 It can also be build using a stand-alone docker image, see [here]()